 Screening means checking for signs of disease before symptoms appear.
-The main way to check for breast cancer is:
+The main ways to check for breast cancer are:

-• Mammogram.
+- Mammogram.
 A mammogram is an x-ray picture of the breast.
 It can find a cancer when it is too small to be seen or felt.
-A mammogram is the best way to find breast cancer early.

-Knowing what your body usually looks and feels like is also important.
-Although breast exam is not considered screening, it is often done in a health provider's office, or by self-exam at home, checking the breasts and armpits for lumps or changes.
-Report anything new or unusual to your health care provider.
+A mammogram is the best way to find breast cancer early. - Breast exam.
+This is done in a health provider's office, or by self-exam checking the breasts and armpits for lumps or changes.
+It is important to report anything new or unusual to your health care provider.